splunk/addonfactory-ucc-generator/docs/custom_search_commands.md

 - For `Generating` command, the Python file must include a `generate` function.
 - For `Streaming` command, the Python file must include a `stream` function.
-- For `Eventing` command, the Python file must include a `transform` function.
+- For `Dataset processing` command, the Python file must include a `transform` function.
-- For `Reporting` command, the Python file must include a `reduce` function, and optionally a `map` function if a streaming pre-operation is required.
+- For `Transforming` command, the Python file must include a `reduce` function, and optionally a `map` function if a streaming pre-operation is required.

 ## Arguments